MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

   "teams"                      Array   Pass an array of preferred teams.
 The first team in the list will be used as your 'favorite' team.
 Example: ["Cubs", "Brewers"]
   "divisions"                  Array   Pass an array of preferred divisions that will be rotated through in the order they are entered.
 Example: ["NL Central", "AL Central"]

+"news_ticker":                         Options for displaying a nice clock/weather/news ticker screen "always_display"             Bool    Display the news ticker screen at all times (supercedes the standings setting) "team_offday"                Bool    Display the news ticker when your prefered team is on an offday "preferred_teams"            Bool    Include headlines from your list of preferred teams.
+Will only use the first 3 teams listed in your preferred teams
+  "mlb_news"                   Bool    Include MLB's frontpage news

 "standings":                           Options for displaying standings for a division "always_display"             Bool    Display standings for the provided preferred_divisions.
   "mlb_offday"                 Bool    Display standings for the provided preferred_divisions when there are no games on the current day.